 When using floss, be sure to separate every strand and then put it back together with however many strands you need.
 This will help them lay nicer.

 If you are using blending filament or combining floss colors, a laying tool will help to position the threads for the best effect.
 The most popular one is the Best Laying Tool (BLT).

 One of the most critical steps in counted cross-stitch is accurate counting.
-Nothing is more frustrating but to think you have counted correctly only to find out you are off by two stitched.
-I have talked to stitchers who swear that their stitching time (and frustration level) is significantly reduced when they take the time to stitch the grid first.
+Nothing is more frustrating but to think you have counted correctly only to find out you are off by two stitches.
+Many stitchers swear that their stitching time (and frustration level) is significantly reduced when they take the time to stitch the grid first.
 A very easy-to-use solution is Easy-Count Guideline.
 This is a 100% nylon thread with 100 yards per spool.
 You stitch a grid on your fabric, usually in 10-count squares.
-Most patterns are designed with a 10-count grid visible o the pattern, so it gives you a quick way to verify you are in the right spot.
+Most patterns are designed with a 10-count grid visible on the pattern, so it gives you a quick way to verify you are in the right spot.

 Cross stitch can involve a lot of turning and twisting of your fabric in your hands depending on your design and your method of stitching.
 This constant movement will tend to cause your fabric to fray.
-It is important that you do something to your edges before you start.
-I like to use Fray Check along my edges.
+It is important that you do something to your edges before you start, like using Fray Check along my edges.
 Some people will sew a zig zag with their sewing machine.
-Some resources say to use tape on the edges.
-I don’t recommend this method unless you know the tape is acid free and won’t come off on your design.
+Some resources say to use tape on the edges, but if you do use tape, ensure the tape is acid free and won’t come off on your design.

 Q. I’ve heard that cross stitch originated in Denmark, is that true?